nxnikolaos/Fontaine-Films/README.md

-# FontaineFilms : Based on the TMDB API.
+# FontaineFilms : Based on the TMDB API.s

 Movie database React application, using a proxy backend server to make API calls.<br>
 Users are able to search and get information on a movie of their choice.